qingfeng0820/hadoop/note/netty/poolarena.md

       * check SizeClass.Small or SizeClass.Normal by checking the subPage flag bit of the handle
       * if cache is not null, add this chunk to the cache
       * else call chunk.parent.free
+        * if free returns false, destroy this chunk, because this chunk is not used.

 #### `io.netty.buffer.PoolChunkList<T>`
 * maxCapacity -> (int) (chunkSize * (100L - minUsage) / 100L) #  Calculate the maximum amount of bytes that can be allocated from a PoolChunk